Forethought-Technologies/AutoChain/docs/examples.md

 # Example usage

-MiniChain aims to make creating a new customized agent very straight forward with as few concepts as possible.
-Using MiniChain is also very simple.
+AutoChain aims to make creating a new customized agent very straight forward with as few concepts as possible.
+Using AutoChain is also very simple.

 ## Create a conversational agent without tools